Sheratan095/ft_irc/Notes.md

 If a client tries to change their nickname to the same nickname they already have, the IRC server should not perform any broadcast or state change

 channels names case sensitive?? now yes

+TO DO check fcntl? fcntl(fd, F_SETFL, O_NONBLOCK) is the only way permitted